 We propose a Heritage Protection Plan to stop the ongoing harm and destruction of irreplaceable Aboriginal cultural heritage sites against the wishes of Aboriginal people.

-Heritage consent will provide a clear regulatory framework based on substantive, authentic and sustained engagement between Aboriginal people, government and industry, to achieve the right balance between Aboriginal cultural heritage protection and economic outcomes.
+Heritage consent will provide a clear regulatory framework based on substantive, authentic and sustained engagement between Aboriginal people, government and industry to achieve the right balance between Aboriginal cultural heritage protection and economic outcomes.

 Based on the application of heritage consent, an independent dispute mechanism will determine the right balance between Aboriginal cultural heritage protection and economic outcomes – a dispute process that enables the voices of Aboriginal people and industry to be heard equally.

-Heritage consent will underpin our global reputation as both a cultural heritage tourism mecca and a mineral province.
+Heritage consent will underpin our global reputation as both a cultural heritage tourism mecca and mineral province.
 When enshrined in legislation, this will define WA’s commitment to the rights of indigenous peoples and cultural heritage protection in accordance with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

-For more information, please visit our FAQs section.
+For more information, please visit our FAQs.